bhuvangolhar/Data-Structures-and-Algorithms/Loops/for_loop.md

 ● Update → Executed after each iteration, generally used to modify the loop variable (e.g., increment or decrement).

-● Why Use For Loop?

-● When you know how many times you want to run the code.

-● To iterate through arrays, collections, or ranges efficiently.

-● To perform repeated operations with a clear start, end, and step.

-● Example :
-class ForLoopDemo
 {
  public static void main(String[] args)
  {